yshelldev/xcss-central/README.md

 ### Watch attributes

-For the files of given extention, **watch attributes** for those files, provide additional featues for declaration.
+For the files of given extension, **watch attributes** for those files, provide additional featues for declaration.
 ```json
 "extensions": {
   "html": [ "class", "id" ]